jamescoller/multiagent-auv-model/ModelProposal.md

 + Strength of agents

 Since the goal of this simulation specifically is to look at the design characteristics of the autonomous vehicles (ASVs and AUVs), the parameters of those vehicles will vary, but the parameters of the ships and submarines will remain the same.

+*LS COMMENTS: Really solid proposal with a lot of well-thought out design.
+Between this and what we discussed in office hours this week, it looks like you are in great shape.
+19/20*